brianespinoza/brianespinoza/README.md

 #### What other interests, you ask?
 Well, I like
 - climbing rocks (inside and outside) 🧗‍♂️
 - cooking 🧑🏼‍🍳
-- getting into coding rabbit holes for weeks or months at a time 👨🏻‍💻
+- going down coding rabbit holes for weeks or months at a time 👨🏻‍💻

 ---
 **Languages:**